-Conservation easements are completely voluntary and appropriate for landowners who wish to permanently protect and preserve the land they love.
+Conservation easements are completely voluntary and appropriate for landowners who wish to permanently protect the land they love.

 Conservation easements do not require access to your land by the public- you retain control of who visits your land.
 Three Rivers Land Trust will not publicize a conservation easement without your permission.